marcglasberg/i18n_extension/README.md

 Text('How are you?'.i18n);
 ```

-The text will automatically show the correct translation based on the current locale.
+The text will be translated based on the current locale.
 For example, if your app supports `en-US`, `pt-BR`, and `es` (American English, Brazilian
 Portuguese, and Spanish):

-- When the current locale is `en-US`, it shows `'How are you?'`
+- When the locale is `en-US`, it shows `'How are you?'`
-- When the current locale is `pt-BR`, it shows `'Como vai?'`
+- When the locale is `pt-BR`, it shows `'Como vai?'`
-- When the current locale is `es`, it shows `'¿Cómo estás?'`
+- When the locale is `es`, it shows `'¿Cómo estás?'`
 - And so on for any other locales you want to support

-Note the original English string doubles as the **"translation key"** to
+Note the original English string `'How are you?'` doubles as the **"translation key"** to
 find the appropriate translation.
 One advantage of this approach is that you don’t need
 to come up with _unique identifiers_ for each string.